fuchsia/js-hell/README.md

     reduplicating quotes, e.g. `js-hell echo '"--output=file"'`

  2. Elements of argv that begin with `${` are expected to be expressions.
-They'll be passed using the binding logic.
+They'll be passed using the parser for bindings.
 And they are expected to finish with the closing `}` as the last character of the argument.
 Anything else should be an error.
 (Tests?)